 The ‘Windrush Scandal’ of 2018 oversaw the wrongful targeting of Caribbean immigrants of the Windrush generation and their descendants.
 Many, including some elderly and some disabled, ended up being forcefully evicted from the UK.
 Some such as Charlene Whites aunt, faced death as a result of being forcefully deported while accessing life sustaining healthcare.
 This tragedy happened despite their legally recognised presence in the UK.
 After the eruption of the scandal, the presiding home secretary resigned.
 This however does not erase the fatal and lasting social consequences caused by the government, which they have been inadequate in addressing.

 In the same year, The Grenfell Tragedy claimed the lives of 72 people, over half of which were immigrants.
-Undeterred by the fact that the residents contested the deplorable and dangerous living conditions that led to the fatal scene The housing officials and other authoritative bodies neglected to attend to the issues that led to the fire.
+Undeterred by the fact that the residents contested the deplorable and dangerous living conditions that led to the fatal scene.
+The housing officials and other authoritative bodies neglected to attend to the issues that led to the fire.
 The victims of this tragedy, with focus to the immigrants, were first subject to the immobilising and discriminatory costs of racialised migration and delivered a finishing blow by government austerity and neglect of duty in favour of profits.

 Finally, since 2021, the UK has witnessed the enforced and affirmed criminalisation of boat migrants by government law and policy.
 Boat migrants are forced to undertake dangerous and life-threatening routes to get to Europe, most popularly the Mediterranean known globally as the deadliest border on earth.
 A border which in the decade prior to 2017, has claimed the lives of over 33, 000 people.Contrary to the view of government officials such as priti Patel, these journeys are not ‘unnecessary’ It has been extensively reported that boat migrants face myriad systemic barriers to accessing other routes to entry such as poverty, or are forced to undertake these journeys due to displacement crisis resulting from war, climate change, and insecurity amongst other experiences.